-Active shooter at Saugus High School in California
+Active shooter at Saugus High School in California - multiple injuries

-At least six people were injured during a shooting at a Southern California high school Thursday morning, authorities said.
+Several people were injured Thursday during a shooting at a Southern California high school and the gunman was in custody, authorities said.

+Villanueva told NBC in Los Angeles that all of the victims were students and that the gunman was also a member of the student body.

+Henry Mayo Newhall Hospital, which serves Santa Clarita Valley, said that it had received four victims after the shooting, with three — a female and two males — in critical condition, and one male in good condition.

-The Los Angeles County Sheriff's Department said on Twitter that deputies responded to Saugus High School in the city of Santa Clarita, about 30 miles (48 kilometers) northwest of downtown Los Angeles.
+The Los Angeles County Sheriff's Department ealier said on Twitter that deputies responded to Saugus High School in the city of Santa Clarita, about 30 miles (48 kilometers) northwest of downtown Los Angeles.

 The department said a male suspect in black clothing was seen at the location.

-It was not immediately clear if the victims suffered gunshot wounds or other injuries, said Los Angeles County Fire Department spokesman Christopher Thomas.
+It was not immediately clear whether the victims suffered gunshot wounds or other injuries, said Los Angeles County Fire Department spokesman Christopher Thomas.

 Saugus High School and other schools in the area were locked down.